harrisonlab/rootstock_AlleleSeq/README.md

 stuff(fig3).R will combine the allele-seq output from the 3 rna-seq samples (needs editing to add in a write.table section)

-correct_phase.r will then take the new phased snps and the output from stuff(fig3).R and correct the phase.
+correct_phase.r will then take the new phased snps (phasing.r) and the output from stuff(fig3).r and correct the phase.

-figure_3.R will take the corrected hits files and output a list of genes which contain snps showing allelic expression
+figure_3.r will take the corrected hits files and output a list of genes which contain snps showing allelic expression

-Initial checks on the output of figure_3.R suggest the phasing is better (as in looking at several genes with multiple allelic expressed snps, these snps are all on the same chromosome (per gene))

 ##QTL filtering